ecoruh/wombat/README.md

 ![login](doc/img/login.png)

  ### Autocomplete
-Seamless auto-complete search, click to preview or copy to clipboard.
+Seamless auto-complete search.
+Click the link to preview or click the copy icon to copy contents to clipboard.

 ![search](doc/img/search.png)